 First UNIQLO in Metro Vancouver

-“We are extremely excited to share UNIQLO with the people of Vancouver and surrounding areas and introduce them to how our high quality, comfortable and functional clothing can help improve their everyday lives.
-With the opportunity for outdoor adventures to world-class amenities, we hope that Vancouverites will embrace UNIQLO’s versatile and stylish everyday clothes that cater to their active lifestyle.”
+“We are extremely excited to share UNIQLO with the people of Vancouver.
+With the opportunity for outdoor adventures to world-class amenities, we hope that Vancouverites will embrace UNIQLO’s versatile and stylish everyday clothes that cater to their active lifestyle,” said Hayashi.

-The Metrotown store will be UNIQLO’s third store in Canada, and comes one year after their Canadian debut in Toronto.
+The Metrotown store is UNIQLO’s third store in Canada, and comes one year after their Canadian debut in Toronto.
 Since its beginnings in Japan in 1984, UNIQLO has grown to over 1,800 stores worldwide.

 It has been rumoured that UNIQLO is also looking for a downtown Vancouver location, and that the retailer may move into a new retail space proposed to replace the rotunda at Pacific Centre.